Representation of convex operators and their static and dynamic sandwich extensions

 We stress that to obtain a time-consistent extension it is not enough to collect all the extensions of the single operators in one family.
 It is only via some careful procedure of extension that we can obtain such result.

-Also it is important to mention that crucial for the development of this theory is the \emph{representation result} we obtain for convex operators defined on a subspace $L$ of $L_p(\B)$ taking values in $L_p(\A)$ $(\A \subseteq \B)$.
+Also it is important to mention that the \emph{representation result} we obtain for convex operators defined on a subspace $L$ of $L_p(\B)$ taking values in $L_p(\A)$ $(\A \subseteq \B)$ is crucial for the development of the extensions.
 Representation theorems for convex operators have been studied in the context of risk-measures in the recent years.
 The first results were obtained for the static case, corresponding to operators with real values ($\A$ trivial).
 Here we have to mention \cite{FRG2002} (for $p \in [1,\infty]$) and \cite{FS04} (for $p=\infty$), where the domain of the operators is the whole $L_p(\B)$ space, and the paper \cite{BF2009}, where a very general framework is proposed, which also includes the case of a subspace $L$ of $L_p(\B)$ (for $p \in [1,\infty]$) with lattice property on $L$.
 In both cases the mappings take real values.
 We also mention \cite{BN-preprint} and \cite{DS2005} for a representation in the case of operators defined on the whole $L_\infty(\B)$ with values in $L_\infty(\A)$ studied in the context of conditional risk measures.